looker/app-marketing-google-ads/README.md

 # Google Ads

 LookML files for analysis of Google Ads.
-This is designed to work with a ETL and data warehouse adapter that will map the data schema e.g. [Fivetran BigQuery Facebook Ads](https://github.com/looker/app-marketing-google-ads-fivetran-bigquery).
+This is designed to work with a ETL and data warehouse adapter that will map the data schema e.g. [Fivetran BigQuery Google Ads](https://github.com/looker/app-marketing-google-ads-fivetran-bigquery).

 ## To use this block, you will need to: